Section Attributes

 The unique identifier of the section.

-protected static string $slug = 'announcement-bar';
+protected static string $slug = 'announcement-bar';or

 public static function slug(): string